ClickHouse/ClickHouse/docs/en/sql-reference/functions/string-functions.md

 ## normalizeQuery

-Replaces literals, sequences of literals and complex aliases with placeholders.
+Replaces literals, sequences of literals and complex aliases (containing whitespace, more than two digits or at least 36 bytes long such as UUIDs) with placeholder `?`.

 **Syntax**